October 19, 2017

 Sparkling diamonds, vibrant colored gemstones, shimmering pearls—on the occasion of INHORGENTA MUNICH, Hall C1 “Carat” turns into a fantastic treasury every year.
 Here, about 200 exhibitors will present finest precious stones and diamonds in their most beautiful facets from February 16 to 19, 2018.

 “Even if gemstones are too precious to arouse delight only for one season, end customers have certain preferences depending on the rules of the fashion world”, states Stefanie Mändlein, Exhibition Director of INHORGENTA MUNICH.
-“Every year, color stone trends adapt themselves to fashion from Paris, Milano and New York”, confirms Alexander Arnoldi from the eponymous company based in Idar-Oberstein.
+“Every year, color stone trends adapt themselves to fashion from Paris, Milano and New York”, confirms Alexander Arnoldi from the Arnoldi International company based in Idar-Oberstein.
 The trend nuances proclaimed annually by the US color organization Pantone actually have a big influence on the preferred gemstones.
 The Pantone color candidates for 2018 are Yves Klein Blue, Millennial Pink and Papaya Orange.
 INHORGENTA MUNICH 2018 will present these shades in precious stones.

 Blue is a popular companion